 Farming activity in horticultural production system:

-Generally speaking, this industry may produce the greatest waste.
+Horticultural industry may produce the greatest waste.
 Training, pruning, thinning, earthing up, and other intercultural activities are all part of the process, which can result in some waste e.g.leaf residues, debris, dead leaves etc. from the different fruits and vegetables.
 However, these wastes sometimes add to the additional organic matter in the soil but if the maintenance is not good enough in horticultural production chain, then the waste becomes burden for the environment.
 If we look at the data provided by Gmada et al. in 2019, we can see that there is a significant quantity of waste distribution in different horticultural production systems based on their own supervision on the farm in Almeria.
-Out of the 90,738 T of waste generated, 39,215 T, or 43% of the total, are from greenhouses.
-Disinfection is another waste-gathering strategy, with the second-highest waste-gathering percentage (23%).
+Out of the 90,738 tons of waste generated, 39,215 tons, or 43% of the total, are from greenhouses (is this data from Gmada et al. in 2019 ? .
+Disinfection is another waste-gathering strategy; with the second-highest waste-gathering percentage (23%) is this data from Gmada et al. in 2019 ?.
 The environment will be negatively impacted day by day if horticultural product waste is not managed.

 Floricultural Waste: